Explore, read, play, invent, build and learn — all about water and the rivers and streams in your community.

 - Day 5: Protecting our water

-- Books about water and rivers
+Books about rivers

 - You’ll find an introduction to the concepts covered and recommended books for each day, as well as a list of questions to guide explorations and experiments, and a list of "water words" that kids might not be familiar with.